SWI's Framework - Understanding Risk and Taking Risk

 The latest one, Intellego, a niche leader in UV disinfection and curing validation [deep dive, 1st buy, 2nd buy, risk management, 1st live event], however, is down 39% after just 2 weeks of buying.
 But we are not panicking at all.

-This is an excellent case study to help you understand why Intellego’s share decline/volatility doesn’t mean it’s risky (yet) and how we position to win.
+This is an excellent case study to help you understand why Intellego’s share decline/volatility doesn’t mean it’s risky (yet) and how we are positioned to win big.

-Of course, we are ready to admit our mistake.
-For now, the facts suggest that we are not [1st live event], and we have a good plan in place to limit our losses.
+Of course, we are ready to admit our mistake, but losses will be limited to a 5% position.
+For now, the facts suggest that we are not [1st live event].
 Let me explain.

 What is risk, and why does it matter?